-Ah, La France.
-It’s a country that travelers around the world really enjoy visiting, full of beautiful bustling cities and so much history behind every single destination.
-Some beautiful cities in France like Paris or Nice have achieved international stardom, but a lot of wonderful French cities get overlooked and it’s not until you really explore these places that you get to appreciate them for what they have.
+Ah, La France!
+It’s a country that travelers around the world really enjoy visiting, full of beautiful, bustling cities and so much history behind every single destination.
+Some beautiful cities in France, like Paris or Nice, have achieved international stardom.
+Still, many wonderful French cities get overlooked, and it’s not until you really explore these places that you get to appreciate them for what they have.

-For this piece, we asked some top travelers about their favorite, underrated French cities to visit, great places for sightseeing, a relaxing getaway, or as a base to explore the countryside on day trips.
+For this piece, we asked some top travelers about their favorite, underrated cities in France to visit, great underrated places in France for sightseeing, or a relaxing getaway.

 You’ve already been to Paris, Lyon, and Strasbourg.
 Where to next?

 Dole is a picturesque city in the region of Bourgogne-Franche-Comté in Eastern France.
 Bordered by the river Doubs, Dole is one of the must-stops of any road trip through the Jura and also the perfect destination for a relaxing getaway.

 Dole was the capital of Franche-Comté until King Louis XIV conquered the region in the 17th century.
 Its historical center is still a witness to this glorious past: the Collegiale, the cobbled streets, and the mansions are beautiful and well preserved.
 Dole also has two museums, one of them dedicated to Louis Pasteur (the scientist who discovered penicillin), who was born in Dole.